smdocs/my-book-notes/book24/chap-3.md

 ## Evidence

 Some of the most convincing evidence of the existance of black holes comes from the spiral galaxy, [NGC 4258](https://en.wikipedia.org/wiki/Messier_106).
+## Properties

+- Space-time can be thought of as asheet on which masses produce divots that impact motions as well as the flow of time.
+- General thoery also predicts [gravitional lensing](https://en.wikipedia.org/wiki/Gravitational_lens), as mass distorts space, tracking the distortation light bends.
+This theory has opened up investigations of further potential applications.
+- According to the theory of special relativity, moving clocks ticks more slowly than stationary clocks.
+This is due to the fact that gravitation curves space as well as the flow of time.
+  - GPS works by using this concept since clocks on satallites run slower by 40 microsecs per day.
+Hence a GPS receiver has to make this correction after it recieves signals from the satallite in order to compute its location to the accuracy of 1 meter.